A Gap Year in Brazil

 Don't miss out on Brazilian food.
 Sample a rodizio grill for a carnivorous fix, or try some traditional feijoada - a sort of meat and beans stew.
 Be sure to wash it all down with a local beer like Skol or Brahma.

-If you spend your whole Brazilian journey in cities you'll be seriously missing out.
+If you spend your whole Brazil gap year in cities you'll be seriously missing out.
 The most obvious natural attraction is the Amazon rainforest, which boasts the greatest biological diversity in the world.
 There are numerous tours and volunteering opportunities that take you under its canopy and give you a chance to see exotic animals like jaguars, sloths, monkeys, and a ridiculous amount more.
 It's also home to a number of indigenous tribes.

 There's also the vast tropical savanna Cerrado, and you don't even have to be on the coast to find stunning beaches, as parts of rainforests offer up their alternatives to the Caribbean.
 Head out of the city and Brazil is still brilliantly untamed, offering endless chances for adventure.